Countryreid/R/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}

-- Item 1
-- Item 2
-- Item 3
+- I need to fix the importing of CSV
+- I need to learn why my for loop needs a fresh terminal to work.
+- I would like to have a large continuous working software